Phoenix0x-web3/poseidon_ai/README.md

   min: 0
   max: 60

-# Invite Codes for Poseidon, can be used [GQ672VCP, HOTCHULA]
+# Invite Codes for Poseidon, can be used [GQ672VCP]
 invite_codes: []

 #Use only settings invite codes.
 If true, only invite codes from the setting above will be applied.
 If False, random ref codes from both invite_codes and database will be applied.